learning-zone/python-basics/README.md

         - Find What Is Using Your Bandwidth with iftop iotop to identify what processes are consuming the most disk I/O. It turns out there is a tool called iftop that does something similar with network connections.
-Unlike top, iftop doesn’t concern itself with processes but instead lists the connections between your server and a remote IP that are consuming the most bandwidth.
+Unlike top, iftop doesn't concern itself with processes but instead lists the connections between your server and a remote IP that are consuming the most bandwidth.
 For instance, with iftop you can quickly see if your backup job is using up all your bandwidth by seeing the backup server IP address at the top of the output.

     - Packet Captures
         - Use the tcpdump Tool

             It will scan through your network interfaces and choose the first suitable one; then it will capture, parse, and output information about the packets it sees.
-Here’s some example output from tcpdump with the -n option (so it doesn’t convert IP addresses to hostnames and slow things down)
+Here's some example output from tcpdump with the -n option (so it doesn't convert IP addresses to hostnames and slow things down)

             `$ sudo tcpdump -n`